Have you planned something and it didn’t turn out the way you wanted it to?

-- My children should have cleaned up their room after they played their toys.
+- My children should have cleaned up their room after they played with their toys.

 - He should have thanked me for my help.

-- My husband should have help me out with the housework.
+- My husband should have helped me out with the housework.
 He could at least take out the trash.

-- My neighbour should have kept their volume down at night.
+- My neighbor should have kept their volume down at night.

 2. Stop wanting to be right.

 I’m not saying that people shouldn’t be on time, or your husband shouldn’t help you out with your housework.
 But when you believe these are the right things to do and people should do it, you are setting yourself up for disappointment.

 Our expectations make us feel misery because we believe we are right.